Blog/ How-to Guides

 2. Know Your Candidate & The Company

-Now, we know candidates can do their own research via social media and job sites but it’s the initial information that will shape their perception.
+• Now, we know candidates can do their own research via social media and job sites, but it’s the initial information that will shape their perception.

-• This cold calling in recruitment tip can go a long way or might not be useful at all considering which company you are representing.
+This cold calling in recruitment tip can go a long way or might not be useful at all, considering which company you are representing - A small, growing firm or a global brand.

-3. Calm Down And Be Prepared
+3. Calm Down and Be Prepared

-You don’t know how they are, their nature and if they are interested in what you are trying to provide.
-But, don’t let these doubts overwhelm you.
+Yes, you are going to speak to a stranger for the first time.
+You don’t know how they are, their nature, or if they are interested in what you are trying to provide.
+But don’t let these doubts overwhelm you.
+Be calm and gather yourself before making your call - Be confident.

+One way to grow confidence and overcome all the recruitment challenges is to be prepared.
 The more you know about the job role and your client, the more you are prepared to answer questions and deliver detailed information.
+This applies to both scenarios of reaching out to a client or a candidate.

 To sum up this cold-calling recruitment tip, remember that being prepared and staying calm is key.

-4. Know Your Company USP
+4. Know Your Company's USP

-It reflects badly if you are not versed with the ins and the outs of your organization, or the company you are hiring for.
+It’s necessary to know what sets your job or company apart when talking to a candidate.
+It reflects badly if you are not versed in the ins and outs of your organization or the company you are hiring for.

 So, one of the best cold-calling tips for a recruiter is to spend some time with the hiring manager and do competitive research for similar roles to prepare for candidate queries related to your company

-Afterall, 75% of job seekers want to know about the employer and the brand value it holds before even applying, so make sure to convey what sets this opportunity apart.
+When talking, emphasize on unique aspects of the job that make it stand out.
+After all, 75% of job seekers want to know about the employer and the brand value it holds before even applying, so make sure to convey what sets this opportunity apart.

 5. Answer Candidate’s Concerns

-It is always a good idea to anticipate what could be barriers a candidate might have in their head while considering your job pitch.
+Consider this as an expansion of the 'know your company USP' tip for cold-calling in recruitment.
+It is always a good idea to anticipate what could be barriers a candidate might have in their mind while considering your job pitch.

-a.
-It’s necessary that you understand and clear any concerns or queries a candidate might have during their initial talk with you.
+• You must understand and clear any concerns or queries a candidate might have during their initial talk with you.

-d.
-Recommended Hiring Insight: Guide To High-Volume Recruiting To Meet Your Talent Needs.
+• Recommended Hiring Insight: Guide To High-Volume Recruiting To Meet Your Talent Needs.

 6. Open Right